"Space is an abstract term for a complex set of ideas.

 Nonetheless, certain cross cultural similarities exist...." - Yi Fu Tuan, Space and Place

-My interest is in the act of exploration.
-I make work which considers non-linear ideals and alternatives to how we view or process time and place.
-Works imbue natural elements to create images that speak of a sense of place and space ---as it's individually defined.
-The repetition of natural elements, shape, images from dreams or travels are considered.
-The use of transparency, light, or time based elements are always a consideration in my work.
-These images act as personal landmarks to my own maps, or path traveled.
-They invoke memories of a particular experience, mood, play, and, specific quality of light in a certain place at a specific time.
-The work that I make comments, and hopefully compliments the natural world as an impression to place at the time of discovery.
+My images act as personal landmarks to my own journeys, or path traveled.
+They invoke memories of particular experience, mood, and quality of light, in a certain place at a specific time.
+The work that I make comments on, and hopefully compliments the natural world, as an impression of place at the time of its discovery.